emilyblackstein/PayPal-Case-Study/README.md

 ### For example, some of the main issues that PayPal helps to solve is abandoned carts, increased payment choices, optimizing payment processing, single integration, fraud prevention, global expansion, and agile systems.
 Paypal offers services to comabt these issues such as offering customers more choices when paying for products, optimizing payment processing to boost authorization rates, a single integration for all payment needs, fraud protection tools, a global presence, and a fully customizable platform.
 ### *Intended Customer*

+### PayPal's intended customer is merchants and individuals who obtain online payments.
+Espeically those with global operations, as PayPal allows users to pay in different currencies.
+Further, certain users use PayPal to transfer their friends, family, peers, etc.
+### When analyzing the marketsize of this group, it is very large.
+There are over 26 million ecommerce sites and stores across the world.
+Further, more than 2 billion people use mobile payments across the world, making this an extremely large market that PayPal can capitalize on.
+### *Advantage Over Competitors*
+### PayPal has a two-sided platform, allowing it to gain insights from all sides of a transaction.
+This allows them to have a strong understanding of their consumers and their consumer's consumers.
+Further, given the company's orgin as a security platform, they have an advantage over combating fraud, meaning that individuals are drawn to using the platform in terms of safety and security.
+These solutions and insights are unmatched by PayPal's competitors.
+### *Technology PayPal Uses*

+### PayPal employs a digital layer in order to make transfers between bank accounts seamless.
+The company uses JavaScript and CSS.
+Further, the content delivery network that PayPal uses is Fastly.
+### In terms of their security, PayPal encrypts transactions by using a 128-bit SSL technology.
+To ensure that they are accessible from only secure connections, the company uses HTTP technology and UTF-8 technology for character encoding.
+## Landscape
+### *Domain*
+### PayPal is a financial technology companies in the online payment systems domain.
+### *Domain Trends*
+### In the last 10 years, online payments have increased and become extremely popular.
+Due to this, there have been many changing trends in the online payment sector.
+Firstly, there has been increased regulations in different countries regarding online payments and the saftey and security behind them.
+This means that online payment platforms need to pivot to ensure they are following all the new regulations that are constantly being introduced.
+### Further, Cryptocurrencies have become a new online digitial currency that has taken place as a new way to make payments.